Jump to content

 This marked a strategic shift for the brand in Europe, aimed at repositioning itself as a company with a healthier and more eco-friendly image.

-McDonald’s has developed a winning strategy which consists of adapting each product and marketing campaign to the culture of the country.
-They are completely aware of the importance of adaptation, transcreation and innovation.
+McDonald’s has developed a winning strategy that consists of adapting each product and marketing campaign to the culture of the country.
+It is completely aware of the importance of adaptation, transcreation and innovation.

 Among its different restaurants worldwide, operating in over 100 countries, we can find the iconic Big Mac almost everywhere.

-McDonald's has maximised cultural adaptation by customising its menu to local tastes, such as offering the Ebi (prawn) Burger and Green Tea McFlurry in Japan, reflecting the Japanese love for seafood and tea culture, along with seasonal items like sakura-themed desserts to connect with local traditions.
+McDonald's has maximised cultural adaptation by customising its menu to local tastes, such as offering the Ebi (prawn) Burger and Green Tea McFlurry in Japan.
+This reflects the Japanese love for seafood and tea culture, along with seasonal items like sakura-themed desserts to connect with local traditions.

 India is one of the few countries where McDonald’s doesn’t serve beef, as most Indian customers avoid it for cultural and religious reasons.
 However, the company has adapted its menu to local preferences, as it does in every country, offering chicken, fish and vegetarian burgers, along with a variety of spicy dishes.